Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

 ## Register the web application in your tenant

-You can register an app in your tenant automatically by using Microsoft Graph PowerShell or via the Microsoft Entra Admin center.
+You can register an app in your tenant automatically by using Microsoft Graph PowerShell or via the Microsoft Entra admin center.

 When you use Microsoft Graph PowerShell, you automatically register the applications and related objects app secrets, then modify your project config files, so you can run the app without any further action: